alt

 2. Peel the onions and cut them into rings.
 Heat 1 tbsp. butter in a frying pan.
 Sauté the onions in the butter, turning them, for approx. 5 minutes or until golden brown.
 Wash the chives, shake dry, and chop into sections.
 Combine Spätzle and cheese sauce.
 Place onions on top and sprinkle with chives.

-Allgäu-Style Superfood Salad with Beet Bulgur, Eggplant and Chia Sesame Limburger Sticks
+Allgäu-Style Superfood Salad with Beet Bulgur, Eggplant and Chia Sesame Limburger

 INGREDIENTS